ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     The size of the returned key is always the bit-size of the shared secret, rounded up to a whole number of bytes.
     The size of the shared secret is dependent on the key-encapsulation algorithm and the type and size of ``key``.

-    It is recommended that this key is used as an input to a key derivation operation to produce additional cryptographic keys.
+    It is recommended that the shared secret key is used as an input to a key derivation operation to produce additional cryptographic keys.
-    For some key-encapsulation algorithms, the shared secret is also suitable for use as a key in cryptographic operations such as encryption.
+    For some key-encapsulation algorithms, the shared secret key is also suitable for use as a key in cryptographic operations such as encryption.
     Refer to the documentation of individual key-encapsulation algorithms for more information.

     The output ``ciphertext`` is to be sent to the other participant, who uses the decapsulation key to extract another copy of the shared secret key.